OpenZeppelin/compact-tools/RELEASING.md

    - Create a git tag.
    - Publish the package to npm.

-6. Once published, go to Releases and create a GitHub release using the generated tag.
+6. Once published, go to "Releases" and create a GitHub release using the generated tag.